ibm-cloud-docs/apps/ts_apps.md

 # Troubleshooting for creating apps
 {: #managingapps}

-General problems with creating apps might include apps that can't be updated, or double-byte characters that aren't displayed.
+General problems with creating applications might include apps that can't be updated, or double-byte characters that aren't displayed.
 In many cases, you can recover from these problems by following a few easy steps.
 {:shortdesc}

 ## My apps are hosted in different domains